 In November 1914, he left Keystone and signed on at Essanay, where he made 15 films.
 In 1916, he signed on at Mutual and made 12 films.
 In June 1917, Chaplin signed up with First National Studios, after which he built Chaplin Studios.
 In 1919, he and Douglas Fairbanks, Mary Pickford and D.W.
 Griffith formed United Artists (UA).

 Chaplin was married four times and had a total of 11 children.
-In 1918, he married Mildred Harris and they had a son together, Norman Spencer Chaplin, who only lived three days.
-Chaplin and Mildred were divorced in 1920.
+In 1918, he married Mildred Harris and they had a son together, Norman Spencer Chaplin, who lived only three days.
+Chaplin and Harris divorced in 1920.
 He married Lita Grey in 1924, who had two sons, Charles Chaplin Jr. and Sydney Chaplin.
 They were divorced in 1927.
-In 1936, Chaplin married Paulette Goddard and his final marriage was to Oona O'Neill (Oona Chaplin), daughter of playwright Eugene O'Neill in 1943.
-Oona gave birth to eight children: Geraldine Chaplin, Michael Chaplin, Josephine Chaplin, Victoria Chaplin, Eugene Chaplin, Jane Chaplin, Annette-Emilie Chaplin and Christopher Chaplin.
+In 1936, Chaplin married Paulette Goddard, and his final marriage was to Oona O'Neill (Oona Chaplin), daughter of playwright Eugene O'Neill in 1943.
+Oona gave birth to eight children: Geraldine Chaplin, Michael Chaplin, Josephine Chaplin, Victoria Chaplin, Eugene Chaplin, Jane Chaplin, Annette-Emilie Chaplin, and Christopher Chaplin.

 Chaplin died at age 88 of natural causes on December 25, 1977 at his home in Vevey, Switzerland.
 His funeral was a small and private Anglican ceremony according to his wishes.
 In 1978, Chaplin's corpse was stolen from its grave and was not recovered for three months; he was re-buried in a vault surrounded by cement.

-Charlie Chaplin was considered one of the greatest filmmakers in the history of American cinema, whose movies were and still are popular throughout the world, and have even gained notoriety as time progresses.
+Charlie Chaplin is considered one of the greatest filmmakers in the history of American cinema, whose movies were and still are popular throughout the world and have even gained notoriety as time progresses.
 His films show, through the Little Tramp's positive outlook on life in a world full of chaos, that the human spirit has and always will remain the same.